1:2 Brute Force Consensus

 The laws of physics and common sense would both agree:

-storing information in one place uses less resources than storing information in many places
+storing information in many places uses more resources than storing information in a single place

 So why are we sacrificing so much in terms of computational resources, cost, and ultimately environmental impact??
 What do we gain from our sacrifice?